Disclosure: This post is written by me on behalf of Tyson Foods, Inc. All opinions are entirely my own.

 just like almost like I had when I was a “fish out of water” and finding my way as a Freshman in college so many years ago.

-So, I planned some fun tailgating décor and some delicious game day eats and convinced Eric to come (football is really not his thing), as well as found some friends to tag along.
+So, I planned some fun tailgating décor and some delicious game day eats and convinced my husband to come (football is really not his thing), as well as found some friends to tag along.
 We had the best time and I hope to make this authentic tailgating party an ongoing event.

 Check out all my tailgating ideas, recipes and tips below!